What To Do If You Bought Too Much House

 Look Into Refinancing

-If you're dealing with an oversized home purchase, consider refinancing your mortgage.
+If you’re dealing with an oversized home purchase, consider refinancing your mortgage.
 Refinancing is the process of switching out your old mortgage for a new one, and if you time it right, it can mean significantly lower interest rates.
+You should consult with your mortgage lender to explore the best refinancing options for your situation.
 The higher your credit score, the better chance you have of receiving lower interest rates, which can save you thousands of dollars every year.

 Consider Loan Modification